The Leadership Development Team

 Connie Kim, Senior Director, Leadership Development

 Connie holds a BS in Business Administration from Boston University and an MBA from Cornell University.
-In her free time, Connie loves practicing yoga, traveling to places that are best explored with a backpack and tasting various cuisines and wines from around the world.
+In her free time, Connie loves practicing yoga and traveling to places that are best explored with a backpack.

 Julia McDaniel-Bouley, Program Manager, Leadership Development